ssbarnea/ansible-rulebook/docs/actions.rst

      - Boolean, the artifacts from the playbook execution are inserted back into the rule set as events
      - No
    * - ruleset
-     - The name of the ruleset to post the event or assert the fact to, default is current rule set.
+     - The name of the ruleset to post the event or assert the fact to, default is current rule set
+     - No
+   * - copy_files
+     - Boolean, copy the artifact files from the playbook execution
      - No
    * - retry
      - If the playbook fails execution, retry it once, boolean value true|false